noureldien2021/gcp-devops-project/readme.md

-# This is a repo for new GCP DevOps Project
+# Docker flask Application
+-This Application is writting in Python

+-It shell be Deployed on GKE